 Because mediated pairs are designed to appear unrelated at encoding, the cue-strengthening account predicts no memory benefit for this pair type.
-This is because mediated pairs lack perceptible relatedness cues for JOLs to strengthen (i.e., mediated pairs appear unrelated at encoding, even though they are indirectly linked via the non-presented mediator).
+This is because mediated pairs lack perceptible relatedness cues for JOLs to strengthen (i.e., mediated pairs appear unrelated at encoding, as they are indirectly linked via the non-presented mediator).
 However, if JOLs also encourage relational encoding in addition to cue-strengthening, memory should be improved for all related pair types, regardless of whether pairs contain strong perceived relatedness cues, as relational encoding would also be expected to strengthen indirect relations (e.g., mediated links between concepts).
 Consistent with this account, Maxwell and Huff (2024) found positive reactivity using mediated word pairs, regardless of whether memory was assessed via cued-recall (Experiment 1) or recognition testing (Experiments 2 and 3).
 Considered alongside other studies exploring relational encoding and cue-strengthening processes (e.g., Halmish & Undorf, 2023; Maxwell & Huff, 2022; Rivers et al., 2023), there is converging evidence that positive reactivity on related cue-target pairs at least partially reflects a relational encoding process.

 The Present Study